suabochica/suabochica-blog/README.md

 [x] Check how to compile theme changes.
 [x] Check how to consume iA Writer fonts.
-[ ] Customize a theme for RevelaJS.
+[ ] Customize a theme for RevealJS.
 [ ] Optimize images.

 ## 🧰 Tech Stack

 - [hugo](https://gohugo.io/getting-started/quick-start/), a go framework for build websites.

 ## 🗂 Workflow